 The American Association of Orthodontists recommends that children have their first screening by the time they are seven years old.
 For most kids, this is the time when all of their permanent front teeth and their first molars have come in.
-At this time, Dr. Cartwright can tell if there are problems with eruptions.
-Also, he can evaluate your son or daughter’s jaw to detect growth discrepancies, such as a cross bite (when the upper teeth hit behind the lower teeth), crowding, or teeth that protrude.
-After this early evaluation, Dr. Cartwright will know if early treatment is necessary and when that should begin.
+At this time, Dr. Cartwright or Dr. Palmer can tell if there are problems with eruptions.
+Also, they can evaluate your son or daughter’s jaw to detect growth discrepancies, such as a cross bite (when the upper teeth hit behind the lower teeth), crowding, or teeth that protrude.
+After this early evaluation, they will know if early treatment is necessary and when that should begin.

 What are the benefits of early orthodontic evaluation and treatment?

-If Dr. Cartwright does recommend braces for your son or daughter at a young age, then the benefits can be far-reaching.
+If Dr. Cartwright or Dr. Palmer do recommend braces for your son or daughter at a young age, then the benefits can be far-reaching.
 Chief among these benefits is that future orthodontic treatment may be simplified or the treatment time may be shortened.
 Other advantages of early orthodontic treatment include:

 - Decreases the likelihood of impacted permanent teeth